opnsense/update/README.md

 files using signature verification methods available by pkg(8), so that a single key store can be used for packages and sets.

-opnsense-verify(8) is almost entirely based on the pkg bootstrap code present in the FreeBSD base code, but may be linked against either OpenSSL or LibreSSL from ports.
+opnsense-verify(8) is based on the existing pkg bootstrap code present in the FreeBSD base code, but has been improved for multi-repo use.

 Both utilities were first introduced in December 2015.